 The University of Tennessee was founded in 1794 and provides undergraduate, graduate and professional education for over 26,000 students.
 Great professors and students from throughout the world live and work in a friendly, safe campus community located in scenic East Tennessee.
 Among its many academic offerings, UT has an APA accredited Counseling Psychology program and Clinical Psychology program, both in the Department of Psychology.
 You can learn more about the University of Tennessee by visiting the UT website.

 The university campus is located in the heart of Knoxville.
 Knoxville is the largest city in East Tennessee and ranks third largest in the state.
-The Cumberland Mountains (to the northwest) and the Great Smoky Mountains (to the southeast) help provide a moderate climate, with an annual average temperature of 60 degrees.
+The Cumberland Mountains (to the northwest) and the Great Smoky Mountains (to the southeast) help provide a moderate climate.

 The Great Smoky Mountains National Park, less than 60 minutes away, is the country’s most visited national park.
 Visitors enjoy the beauty and leisure activities that can be found there and at the numerous state parks, lakes and resorts which dot the area.

-The Knoxville area frequently is cited in national surveys as a quality place in which to live.
+The Knoxville area is cited frequently in national surveys as a quality place to live.
 There is an array of educational and cultural opportunities available to area residents.
-Affordable housing, reasonable health care costs, a low crime rate, and a pleasant climate with lakes and mountains nearby are factors which make Knoxville an attractive place to live.
+Some additional benefits to working and living in Knoxville include lower cost of living, affordable health care, short commutes, and a pleasant climate with lakes and mountains nearby that create endless opportunities for outdoor recreation.

-Other places of interest include: nearby Oak Ridge, with its history and current focus on high technology; Nashville, home of country music and; Atlanta, a 3 ½ hour drive.
-Click Here for more information about Knoxville and the surrounding area.
+Other places of interest include: Dollywood, just 35 miles southeast of Knoxville; Nashville, less than a 3 hour drive west; and Atlanta, a 3 ½ hour drive south.
+See www.utk.edu/knoxville for more information about Knoxville and the surrounding area.